camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

 ### Pagers

 Pagers need special attention because you might need to adapt some setup and change your HTML.
-But generally speaking if you have something like that in your 7.1:
+But generally speaking if you have something like this in your 7.1 release:

 ````javascript
 $scope.pages = {